Rheumatoid Arthritis Treatment: Are Natural Remedies for Rheumatoid Arthritis Better?

 I trust drugs/medicines that have a doctor’s name on the prescription along with an educated pharmacist dispensing them, a brand-name standing behind them and also the FDA…this includes studies, trials, and medical school for goodness sake!

 I think vitamin supplements are a very important part of feeling good, especially if you are not getting enough through your diet alone, but these quacks that stand behind the health food store counter and pretend to know more about a person’s body and about medicine than doctors and pharmacists do are absolutely comical to me.
-Putting something “natural” in your body could kill you (as many poisons are “natural”
+Putting something “natural” in your body could kill you (as many poisons are “natural”) and there would be no one held responsible for regulating what they sell you.

 I would be foolish to depend on someone at the “Herb Shop” to treat my thyroid, RA, depression, whatever!
 God put some very intelligent people on this earth with very intelligent brains who work every day to study/create medicines…as well as intelligent people to prescribe them.
 There is a reason the FDA doesn’t support herbal remedies.
 I also think they just make your urine more expensive.